docarray/docarray/docs/user_guide/representing/first_step.md

     description: str
 ```

-you can then instantiate a `BannerDoc` object and access its attributes.
+You can then instantiate a `BannerDoc` object and access its attributes.

 ```python
 banner = BannerDoc(